Everything you need to know

 Partners have access to two major head office-supported events annually, which thousands of people attend: Power Up and Amplify.
 These events provide an opportunity for Partners to network and take part in workshops.

-About the UW Foundation
+About the Utility Warehouse Foundation

 Support for customers with specific needs

-UW also has a live chat function.
+Utility Warehouse also has a live chat function.
 This lets customers, who can’t use access customer services via phone, to get in touch regarding quick questions about broadband, mobile, insurance or the Cashback Card.

-As well as offering vulnerable customers support like the Warm Home Discount Scheme, a special process for payment difficulties, and emergency help for customers with prepayment meters, UW is also one of the first energy suppliers signed up to Energy UK’s Vulnerability Commitment charter, committing to further improving the services available to vulnerable customers.
+As well as offering vulnerable customers support like the Warm Home Discount Scheme, a special process for payment difficulties, and emergency help for customers with prepayment meters, Utility Warehouse is also one of the first energy suppliers signed up to Energy UK’s Vulnerability Commitment charter, committing to further improving the services available to vulnerable customers.

 Utility Warehouse’s awards

-UW has been recognised by the UK’s leading independent consumer organisation, Which?, for over 10 years in a row.
+Utility Warehouse has been recognised by the UK’s leading independent consumer organisation, Which?, for over 10 years in a row.

-UW’s individual services have also been given accolades – both by Which?, USwitch, Defacto and many other bodies.
+Utility Warehouse’s individual services have also been given accolades – both by Which?, USwitch, Defacto and many other bodies.

-Find out more about UW’s awards here.
+Find out more about Utility Warehouse’s awards here.